 - Every additional one-star Yelp rating can cause an increase in the business’s revenue by as much as 9%.

-Reviews can be devastating for a company's reputation.
+Reviews can be devastating for a company's reputation and their bottom line.
 And it isn't just the aggregate ratings on websites like Yelp that matter – a simple Google search can easily highlight past grievances.
-The importance of positive online reviews has led some businesses to do whatever it takes to protect their 5-star ratings – but what's the fix?
+The importance of positive online reviews has led some businesses to do whatever it takes to protect their 5-star ratings, even threatening and pursing legal action.

-Can you really be sued for leaving bad reviews?
-And what types of things can land reviewers in legal hot water?
-This article will dive into the world of online review management, including common charges against online reviewers, protections, case examples, and what a business can do when a customer is unhappy instead of suing them.
+Can a person really be sued for leaving bad reviews?
+What types of things can land reviewers in legal hot water?
+And what should a business owner do when faced with the choice of taking a reviewer to court?

 Can you sue someone for an online review?